rudderlabs/rudderstack-docs/destinations/sfmc.md

 });
 ```
 {% hint style="info" %}
- By default, identify events create or update contacts in SFMC.
-To prevent Identify calls from creating or updating a Contact when they update a Data Extension, enable the “Do Not Create or Update Contacts” option in the Destination Settings.
+ Identify events  will create or update the contacts in Salesforce marketing coud if “Do Not Create or Update Contacts”. is turned off otherwise no create or update of contacts will occur.
 {% endhint %}

 Add your data extension external key on our dashboard.

-You must include a userId or email trait in every Identify call.
-Rudder does not forward Identify calls to SFMC if both are missing.
+UserId or email trait is required in every Identify call otherwise the event will not be triggered

-If userId is present in the Identify call, Rudder sends it to SFMC as the Contact Key

-If no userId is present, Rudder sends the email in the Identify to SFMC as the Contact Key

-SFMC does not allow colon characters (“:”) in the Contact Key field, so you must remove those characters from any userId fields.
+Salesfroce marketing cloud does not allow colon characters (“:”) in the Contact Key field, so they must be removed from any userId fields.

-SFMC doesn’t handle nested objects gracefully.
+SFMC doesn’t handle nested object.

-SFMC accepts ISO-8601-formatted dates, and rejects any calls that include dates not in that format.
-Make sure you send all dates in ISO format.
+SFMC only accepts ISO-8601 type dates, and rejects any other types if the attribute is of DateTime.
 Eg: createdAt trait in the above snippet.

 ## Track